-The PI is expected to use these discretionary funds to further establish his/her professional career through new research or expansion of existing research in the aviation, aerospace or other space-related STEM discipline.
-Some examples of factors to consider for inclusion in highly competitive proposals: support for graduate or undergraduate student involvement in the research; publication costs; travel funds to establish collaborative relationships with NASA and/or industry researchers, professional associations or societies, etc.; and research supplies (not an all-inclusive list).
+The PI is expected to use these discretionary funds to further research and/or hands-on interdisciplinary projects through new or expanded research in the aviation, aerospace or other space-related STEM discipline.
+A key factor to consider in highly competitive proposals: recruitment of and support for underserved and underrepresented graduate or undergraduate students; publication costs; travel funds to establish collaborative relationships with NASA and/or industry researchers, professional associations or societies, etc.; and research supplies (not an all-inclusive list).
 This section should include the following (refer to Section VII for evaluation rubric):

-- Detailed description of the proposed research; - Relevance of proposed research to NASA's Strategic Framework, Mission Directorates and NC Space Grant Strategic goals for research (refer to Appendices A-C); - Number of students supported through research efforts\; - Description of how funding will impact investigator's career; - How funds will be leveraged to obtain additional research funding (and from whom); and - Description of past projects supported by NC Space Grant (if applicable).
+- Detailed description of the proposed research; - Relevance of proposed research to NASA's Strategic Framework, Mission Directorates and NC Space Grant Strategic goals for research (refer to Appendices A-C); - Applicants should clearly identify how the proposal will recruit and significantly involve students from underserved and underrepresented groups.
+The proposal should include total number of students supported through research efforts (estimated by allocated funding) including a breakdown of underserved and underrepresented groups;

+- Description of how funding will impact investigator's research and the academic and/or career pathway of students; - · How funds will be leveraged to obtain additional research funding (and from whom); and - Description of past projects supported by NC Space Grant (if applicable).

-\Proposals that include support for students will be more favorably reviewed.
+Proposals that include significant support for students will be more favorably reviewed.
 All students supported must be US citizens (refer to Section 3.B.
 Eligibility).